w3cping/privacy-request/howto-conduct-a-privacy-review.md

 ### <a id="presenting-a-review" />3.
 Presenting Your Review to PING
 The next step is to present your findings to the rest of PING, usually by joining one of PING's bi-weekly calls.
-Information for when PINGs calls are, and how to join those calls, are on the [PING home page](https://www.w3.org/Privacy/IG/).
+Information about PINGs calls and how to join those calls are on the [PING home page](https://www.w3.org/Privacy/IG/).
 A PING chair will work with you to add your review to a meeting agenda.

-Presenting a review on a call is an informal process, and most of the time members of the working group proposing the spec *are not* on the call.
+Presenting a review on a call is an informal process.
+Most of the time members of the working group proposing the spec *are not* on the call.
+But, sometimes where it would be helpful for the reviewer and the relevant working group, editors and other members of the working group will be invited to provide an overview of the spec and to discuss its privacy considerations.

 The review discussion process starts with the reviewer(s) summarizing the proposed spec to the rest of PING.
-These summaries are generally high level, and not intended to on the level of describing specific method calls or implementation algorithms.
+These summaries are generally high level, and not intended to describe specific method calls or implementation algorithms in detail.
 The goal is to provide the rest of PING with an understanding of the goals of the proposal, and enough background to understand the privacy issues you've identified (and to suggest additional possible areas of concern).
+It is helpful to describe the spec functions and features.

 Next, reviewers describe each privacy issue they identified during their review.
 These might be issues the reviewer is confident about, or concerns